mbevilacqua/appcompatprocessor/README.md

 **tcorr 'filename'**: Search for temporal execution correlations on 'filename'

-Searches for files which present a high 'temporal execution correlation' with the 'filename' provided A high temporal execution correlation between file A and file B indicates that file B is usually exectuted before/after file A (think dropper -> payload)
+Searches for files which present a high 'temporal execution correlation' with the 'filename' provided.

+A high temporal execution correlation between file A and file B indicates that file B is usually exectuted before/after file A (think dropper -> payload)
 ``` bash
 ./AppCompatProcessor.py ./test1.db tcorr "net.exe"